 HIES is in the early stages of planning a training video for all members that will cover all HIES processes and customer services.

 An online Knowledge Base is currently under development.
 This will include a section based on Frequently Asked Questions from members and staff.
+This has not been completed but remains an objective for HIES

 Conclusions